 A course designed to learn rules and techniques for the experienced student.
 Emphasis will be placed on skill development, strategy, and advance shot selection.
-Lecture Hrs. = 0, Lab Hrs. = 3 Prerequisite: KINE 1113 Pre/Corequisite: READ 300 or equivalent

 Swimming, Beginning

 A course designed to learn skills for the crawl, back crawl, breaststroke, elementary backstroke, and sidestroke.
 Emphasis will be given to proper technique and proper breathing skills.